amal-app/amal/README.md

 #### Chocolatey Installation

 If using Windows, it's recommended to install the pre-requisites using [chocolatey](https://community.chocolatey.org/).
-If you have some of the applications already installed, consider removing them in favor of the chocolatey installation or modify the command to not install it if you prefer.
+If you have some of the applications already installed, consider removing them in favor of the homebrew installation or modify the command to not install it if you prefer.

 ```
 choco install docker-desktop docker-compose vscode devpod